Michael Angelo Batio: Guitars

 Batio has an extensive collection of around 170 guitars, which he has accumulated since the 1980s.
-Among his instruments are a Dave Bunker "Touch guitar" (double neck with both bass and guitar, similar to the Chapman Stick), a near mint-condition 2014 Fender Squire Stratocaster, a 1986 Fender Stratocaster 1962 re-issue and several other vintage and custom-built guitars.
+Among his instruments are a Dave Bunker "Touch guitar" (double neck with both bass and guitar, similar to the Chapman Stick), a 1986 Fender Stratocaster 1962 re-issue and several other vintage and custom-built guitars.
 Among his custom-made guitars is a 29-fret guitar made of military-grade aluminum, which makes the guitar very light.
 For live performances Batio is an exclusive user of Dean Guitars, both electric and acoustic.
 In 2007 he designed and developed a signature guitar with Dean, known as the MAB1 Armor Flame.

-Earlier in his career when he was first endorsed by Dean guitars he also embraced Dean's tradition of popularizing Dimarzio pickups and had used Dimarzios in his guitars.
-These include the Dimarzio PAF, Super Distortion (sometimes using the Super Distortion both in the neck and bridge position, as he did in his Gibson Charvel Circuit Board double guitar.
+Earlier in his career when he was first endorsed by Dean guitars, he also supported Dean's campaign for DiMarzio pickups and used DiMarzios in his guitars.
+These include the DiMarzio PAF, Super Distortion (sometimes using the Super Distortion both in the neck and bridge position, as he did in his Gibson Charvel Circuit Board double guitar.
 This was the main setup during the recording of No Boundaries).
 Batio has also used pickups of other brands including Seymour Duncan, namely the Pearly Gates and JB models and also Bill Lawrence pickups.
-Currently other than using EMGs in his signature guitar he also has a collection of the other brand pickups in his Dean limited edition collectors' models, such as Dimarzio Custom Super Distortions (based on the Super 2 and Super Distortion) in his USA Dean Time capsule Blue Burst ML and the Seymour Duncan pair he used (refer to above) in his USA Dean Collectors edition Hardtail.
+Currently other than using EMGs in his signature guitar he also has a collection of the other brand pickups in his Dean limited edition collectors' models, such as DiMarzio Custom Super Distortions (based on the Super 2 and Super Distortion) in his USA Dean Time capsule Blue Burst ML and the Seymour Duncan pair he used (refer to above) in his USA Dean Collectors edition Hardtail.